nimblehq/github-action-runner-android/README.md

 ### Giving the ability to run on a self-hosted runner to workflows

-Define the following key to all the jobs that we target to run on a self-hosted runner.
+Define the following key to all the jobs that we target to run on a self-hosted runner:

 ```
 runs-on: self-hosted